Unlike the Web, databases require us to be careful about our search terms, or keywords.

 OR - includes any term.
 Broadens search results.

 Ex. colleges OR universities.
-Useful when searching synonymous terms - saves having to do seperate searches.
+Useful when searching synonymous terms - saves having to do separate searches.

 NOT - excludes terms.
 Narrows search results.